Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Unclear qualification or activity

-Economic parameter codes are limited.
-A portfolio and website with cases are not official proof of qualification for the consulate.
-Needed: contracts, certificates of completed work, documents from the professional association.
+Economic parameters codes are limited.
+Portfolio and website are not official proof for the consulate.
+You need contracts, completion certificates, documents from a professional association.

 4